unlock-protocol/docs/governance/the-unlock-token.md

 ### Premine

-When UDT are released for the first time, there is a 1,000,000 UDT pre-mine.
+When UDT are released for the first time, there was a 1,000,000 UDT pre-mine.
 There are multiple goal to the premine:

 1. create a Uniswap pool to set an early price on UDT,
 2. ensure that the Unlock team initially retains control of the protocol,